Midwest Radio Network: John Fairfax becomes major shareholder

 In 1964 Midwest Radio Network was partially owned by London-based Associated Television.
 On 29 June 1964 Associated announced it had sold its interests in 6 radio stations and eight television stations.
 As a result of the sale John Fairfax became a substantial shareholder of Midwest whose only asset at the time remained 2LT.

 New public company floated

 In 1986 Midwest's radio interests were transferred to a newly established public company named Midwest Radio Limited, which was listed on the Australian Securities Exchange.
 Midwest retained a shareholding in the new company but the radio assets were under the control of the new entity.

 Kiss FM launched

 In 1996 KISS FM was established and began broadcasting that year.

 2LT wins national Community Project award

 2LT won the Single Major Specific Community Project in the 1997 Rawards (Radio Industry Awards) for a 900 2LT Road Safety Campaign.

-Company begins development of online news services

-In 2002 Midwest in conjunction with Big News Network and Mainstream Media began putting together a global network of news portals, extending news coverage to each major region, nation, city in the world and U.S. states as well as sites focused on business, sport, entertainment and various industries.